-D10 Does an open admission policy, if reported, apply to transfer students? х D11 Describe additional requirements for transfer admission, if applicable: D12 D12-D17: Transfer Credit Policies Report the lowest grade earned for any course that may be transferred for credit: Number Unit Type 1 D13 Maximum number of credits or courses that may be transferred from a two-year institution: 60 Credits Number Unit Type 1 D14 Maximum number of credits or courses that may be transferred from a four-year institution: 60 Credits D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 60.00 D17 Describe other transfer credit policies: D18 D18-D22: Military Service Transfer Credit Polic Does your institution accept the following military/veteran t American Council on Education (ACE) Yes No Ì American Council on Education (ACE) College Level Examination Program (CLEP) X X DANTES Subject Standardized Tests (DSST) Х D10 Maximum number of credits or courses that may be Number Unit Type İ D 13 transferred based on military education evaluated by the American Council on Education (ACE): None Number Unit Type D20 Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or DANTES Subject Standardized Tests (DSST)): None Yes No D21 Are the military/veteran credit transfer policies published on your website?
-N/A If yes, please provide the URL where the policy can be loc ated: D22 Describe other military/veteran transfer credit policies uniq ue to your institut ion:
+D10 Does an open admission policy, if reported, apply to transfer students? х D11 Describe additional requirements for transfer admission, if applicable: D12 D12-D17: Transfer Credit Policies Report the lowest grade earned for any course that may be transferred for credit: D42 Maximum number of gradite or sources that may be Number Unit Type נוט Maximum number of credits or courses that may be transferred from a two-year institution: 60 Credits Number Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: 60 Credits D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 60.00 D17 Describe other transfer credit policies: D18 D18-D22: Military Service Transfer Credit Police Does your institution accept the following military/veteran t A Yes No American Council on Education (ACE) College Level Examination Program (CLEP) X X DANTES Subject Standardized Tests (DSST) Х Number Unit Type D19 Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE): None Number Unit Type D20 Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or DANTES Subject Standardized Tests (DSST)): None D04 Yes No D21 Are the military/veteran credit transfer policies published on your website?
+Yes N/A No D21 N/A No D21 website?
+N/A ated: